-Some of this information is taken from MIT Libraries' APIs for Scholarly Resources.
+Some of this information is taken from MIT Libraries Resources and Tools for Computational Research.

 CORE is the world's largest collection of open access research papers.
 CORE provides an API offering access to metadata and full texts of research papers.